Experience Overview

 This trip is rated Activity Level 2 (Easy & Moderate).
 For more on our trip gradings, visit our Activity Level Guidelines page.

-Walking city tours and visits to various pre-Hispanic sites will mean a fair amount of time on our feet.
+Fitness: Walking city tours and visits to various pre-Hispanic sites mean a fair amount of time on our feet.
 Many of the areas visited are at high altitude and some short walks (normally one to three hours) are planned.
 A reasonable level of fitness is recommended.

 Eating Drinking